SoumyaMukhija/wallet/README.md

 5- Navigate the website

-6- Go back to your editor or command prompt and press ctrl + d to exit.
+6- Go back to your editor or command prompt and press ctrl + c to exit.